-Accounts, pledges, and grants receivable are stated at the amount management expects to collect.
-Amounts that management believes to be uncollectible after collection efforts have been completed are written off.
-In addition, if necessary, management provides an allowance to reduce receivables to amounts management expects will be collected.
-Management determined that no allowances were necessary at June 30, 2023 and 2022.
+Accounts receivable are stated at the amount management expects to collect.
+Amounts that management believes to be uncollectible, after collection efforts have been completed, are written off.
+In addition, management evaluates the need for and, if appropriate, provides an allowance to reduce receivables to amounts management expects will be collected.
+Management determines the allowance for uncollectible accounts receivable based on historical information, adjusted for current conditions, and reasonable and supportable forecasts.
+Management determined that no allowances were necessary at June 30, 2024 and 2023.